mtharrison/matt-harrison.com2/content/posts/hacking-on-deno.md

 </tbody>
 </table>

 This can be contrasted to the situation we have in Node.js where the interface between JS and native code is a lot less, contained, shall we say.
 Native modules can punch holes into JavaScript from anywhere, inserting functions which have access to your system into the global scope of your scripts.
-Suddenly the code running in your sandbox isn't really sandboxed at all.
-The benefits of Deno's approach is that it's easier to keep track of what your programs are doing by using a single system call conduit, including the resources they're using like files and sockets.
-It also makes it easy to apply capability-based permissions upon executing scripts.
-Deno defaults scripts to having no access to things like network, host filesystem etc. You must give these permissions by passing flags e.g. `--allow-net`.
+Suddenly the code running in your sandbox isn't really all that sandboxed at all.
+The benefits of Deno's approach is that it's easier to keep track of what your programs are doing by using a single system call interface, including the resources they're using like files and sockets.
+It also makes it easy to apply capability-based permissions on executing scripts.
+Deno defaults scripts to having no access to things like network, host filesystem etc. You must give these permissions explicitly by passing flags e.g. `--allow-net` and `--allow-write`.

+Security approach isn't the only difference between Node and Deno, [the manual](https://deno.land/manual.html) is a great place to learn more.

 Deno provides the same asynchronous non-blocking I/O as default that Node.js does.
 Where Node.js relies on [libuv](https://github.com/libuv/libuv), Deno makes uses of the evolving async I/O stack in Rust composed of [Tokio](https://github.com/tokio-rs/tokio) and [Mio](https://github.com/tokio-rs/mio).